How to Make Sure Your Employee Survey is Effective

+So, you’ve decided to conduct a company-wide employee survey.
+An admirable goal.
+One shared by many progressive organizations.
+But what now?
 Conducting an effective employee survey can be complicated.
 And if done incorrectly, it can potentially damage internal relationships.

-How then can you avoid the pitfalls and conclude with meaningful results?
+How, then, can you avoid the pitfalls and conclude with meaningful results?

 You’ll want to take time to pick one or two items where you can improve as a company.
 If your survey demographics included locations or departments, you can give each department a small initiative.
 Be sure to include your employees in the process.
 They want to know that their responses made a difference, and they’ll want to be a part of the solution.

 Surveys are powerful tools.
 Know why you want the information and what you’re going to do with it.
 Have a plan on how you will communicate why you’re doing the survey, as well as the results and next actions.
-Keep people updated on progress as your company and teams take action.
+And keep people updated on progress as your company and teams take action.
 After all, if you want people to be engaged, you have to give them something in which to engage.